In founding St Christopher’s in 1967, Dame Cicely Saunders made an extraordinary contribution to alleviating human suffering.

-By the 1950s, social trends were changing and most people died in hospitals rather than in their own homes.
-This change reflected the growing number of treatments available in hospitals.
+By the 1950s, social trends were changing, and most people died in hospitals rather than in their own homes, reflecting the growing number of treatments available in hospitals.
 The medical profession increasingly saw death as failure.

-This combination of science, care and sharing of experiences identified the opening of St Christopher’s Hospice with the start of the modern hospice movement.
+This combination of science, care and sharing of experiences identified the opening of St Christopher’s Hospice.

 A holistic approach, caring for a patient’s physical, spiritual and psychological wellbeing, marked a new beginning, not only for the care of the dying but for the practice of medicine as a whole.